Home » Food and Drinks » Easy Homemade Barbecue Sauce

 • Black pepper

-You can experiment with other ingredients if you want.
+Feel free to experiment with other ingredients if you want.
 Look around in your pantry and fridge, and test anything that looks like it might work.
 Even pizza sauce can be a good ingredient.

 How to Make Homemade Barbecue Sauce

-Now it’s time to get started.
+As soon as you have all your ingredients gathered, it’s time to get started.
 First, combine all of the ingredients in a medium saucepan.

 unmixed ingredients in a pot.